AndrewShedov/superMaker/README.md

  **sentences**

- Takes words from the storage and turns them into sentences with or without hashtags and outputs them in random order, uses - **Fisher-Yates shuffle**.
+ Takes words from the store and turns them into sentences with or without hashtags and outputs them randomly, uses **Fisher-Yates shuffling**.
+You can specify different output variations.

  **fullText**

- Takes words from the storage and turns them into sentences with or without hashtags and outputs them randomly, uses - **Fisher-Yates shuffle**.
-You can     split the sentence into parts: title, text, hashtagsFromFullText and output each part in a separate document field.
+Extracts words from the storage, converts them into sentences with or without hashtags, and outputs them randomly using the **Fisher-Yates shuffle**.
+You can split a sentence into parts: <code>title</code>, <code>text</code>, <code>hashtagsFromFullText</code> and output each part in a separate document field, as well as specify different output variations.

  ```js
  take: {
     value,